microsoft/dstoolkit-mlops-databricks/README.md

 ---

-## Youtube Demo
+## Youtube Demo - Slightly Outdated

-Version 2 of the Demo video now released below!
+A deployment instructions for the video are a little outdated (albeit still usefull).
+Please follow instructions below instead.
+The video still provides useful content for concepts outwith the deployment.

 [![Youtube Demo](docs/images/YoutubeThumbNail.png)](https://youtu.be/g57N3GYXuDI)